Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Warm-up: Three Goods

+This pixep implements a CE whenever $a>2b$.
+To see this, consider Alice first.
+Her only dominating bundle is the set of all three items; as claimed by Lemma \ref{lem:dominating}, Alice cannot afford it.
+She has many dominated bundles, for example, one containing Bob's item and one of her own items; by Lemma \ref{lem:dominated}, Alice does not prefer any of these bundles to her own.
+There are no unrelated bundles, so the allocation is a CE for Alice.
+For Bob the situation is opposite: his only dominated bundle is the empty bundle, which he of course does not want.
+He has many dominating bundles, which by Lemma \ref{lem:dominating} he cannot afford.
+He has no unrelated bundles, so the allocation is CE for Bob too.

-\begin{remark} When $a > 3b$, the two above pixeps, based on $AAA$ and $AAB$, both implement CE.
+\begin{remark} When $a > 3b$, the two above pixeps, based on $AAA$ and $AAB$, both implement a CE.
 This raises the question which CE is ``better''.
-Intuitively, if Alice's income is much larger than Bob's, it seems ``fairer'' to give all items to Alice, while if the difference is not so high, it seems plausible to leave the last item for Bob.
+Intuitively, if Alice's income is much larger than Bob's, it seems fairer to give all items to Alice, while if the difference is not so high, it seems fairer to leave the last item to Bob.
 However, these intuitions are not supported by the definition of CE.
-From the point-of-view of CE, which is the one taken in the present paper, both pixeps are equally good.
-Moreover, the allocations yielded by both pixeps satisfy the fairness properties described in Section \ref{sec:fairness}.
-We leave the question of selecting a single CE to future work. \end{remark}
+From the point-of-view of CE, which is the one taken in this paper, both pixeps are equally reasonable.
+Moreover, the allocations yielded by both pixeps satisfy all the fairness properties described in Section \ref{sec:fairness}.
+The question of selecting a single CE remains for future work. \end{remark}

 As a third example, consider the sequence $A B C$.
-(R1) implies that the prices must be $a, b, c$, and by assumption $a>b>c>$ all other incomes, so (R2,R3) are satisfied.
-Lemma \ref{lem:dominated} holds for all three agents, so to verify CE we only need to consider unrelated bundles.
-Only Alice has an unrelated bundle, and it is the bundle of items \#2 and \#3.
+(H1) implies that the prices must be $a, b, c$, and by assumption $a>b>c>$ all other incomes, so (H2,H3) are satisfied.
+Lemma \ref{lem:dominated} is applicable for all three agents, so to verify CE it is sufficient to consider unrelated bundles.
+Carl and Bob do not have unrelated bundles: for Carl, all bundles are dominating, except the empty bundle which is dominated.
+For Bob, all bundles are dominating, except the empty bundle and Carl's bundle which are dominated.
+For Alice, the empty bundle and all singleton bundles are dominated, the bundle of all items is dominating, and the pairs containing her own item are dominating too.
+Hence, Alice has a single unrelated bundle --- the one containing items \#2 and \#3.
 To ensure that Alice cannot afford that bundle, it is sufficient to require that $a < b+c$: